 Topics: Euphoria, Sydney Sweeney, Sex and Relationships

-Experts have explained an ASMR sex fetish shown in the latest episode of Euphoria that could trigger a 'brain orgasm'.
+Experts have explained the ASMR-related fetish featured in the latest episode of Euphoria, revealing how it could trigger a so-called 'brain orgasm'.

-The latest series of the HBO hit show has certainly been divisive, with some fans online claiming some of the scenes have 'gone too far'.
+The latest series of the hit HBO show has certainly been divisive, with some viewers claiming a number of scenes have 'gone too far'.

-Sydney Sweeney's character, Cassie, enters the world of OnlyFans in the latest series, leading to some unexpected NSFW scenes.
+Sydney Sweeney's character, Cassie, has entered the world of OnlyFans, leading to some unexpected NSFW moments.
+From 'sploshing' to 'puppy play' - we thought we'd seen it all.

 Advert

-The scene is an example of an ASMIR sex fetish that's apparently getting ever popular in the bedroom.
+The scene is an example of an ASMR sex fetish that's apparently getting ever popular in the bedroom.

 Autonomous Sensory Meridian Response, more commonly known as ASMR, went viral a number of years ago now and often involved food.

-However, it has since made its way to the bedroom, which makes sense given how relaxed it can make you feel.
+However, it has since made its way into the bedroom, which makes sense given how relaxed it can make you feel.

 Dr Shirin Lakhani, from Elite Aesthetics, told Cosmopolitan: "Sexual ASMR is the erotic use of specific visual and auditory triggers to enhance sexual experience.
 For some people this may be that a sound such as whispering triggers what is often known as a 'brain orgasm'."

-Meanwhile, expert Charlotte Fox Weber added: "Sexually, it’s a kind of personal attention that shows close attunement.
+Meanwhile, psychotherapist Charlotte Fox Weber added: "Sexually, it’s a kind of personal attention that shows close attunement.
 It’s flirting with intimacy.

 "Sex is about so much more than intercourse.
 It’s about pleasure, sensation, feelings, fantasies, playing.
 ASMR creates a zone of excitement and titillation."

-Dr Lakhani went on to explain that it's key to try out a number of different types of sexual ASMR to really decide whether its something you want to implement into the bedroom.
+Dr Lakhani went on to explain that it's key to try out a number of different types of sexual ASMR to really decide whether its something you want to implement between the sheets.

 "The key to using it to enhance your sex life is to find a trigger sound that works for you," the sex and relationships expert continued.